Mr-Smyth/Touch-AI/README.md

 ### CSS:

+A single style sheet will provide style for all pages.
-Strived to make the css as lightweight as possible, using more left to right html built in bootstrap classes to position items instead of multiple css id's and classes.
+The aim was to make the css as lightweight as possible, using more left to right html built in bootstrap classes and re-using own style classes, to position and style items.
 Studied new naming methods like BEM, but decided not to use it for this project, instead I will stick with solid simple but descriptive class names.

 ### Colours: